German yields edge lower amid dovish comments from ECB officials

 By Stefano Rebaudo

-Nov 17 (Reuters) - German government bond yields fell on Thursday amid dovish remarks from European Central Bank officials and hopes that the Federal Reserve will slow down its monetary policy tightening path.
+Nov 17 (Reuters) - German government bond yields edged down on Thursday amid dovish remarks from European Central Bank (ECB) officials and speculation the Federal Reserve might slow its pace of policy tightening.

-ECB doves made a case for increased caution in policy tightening on Thursday, but analysts mentioned in particular statements by Robert Holzmann – a policy hawk – that they perceived as dovish.
+ECB doves made a case for increased caution in policy tightening, but analysts mentioned in particular statements by Robert Holzmann – a policy hawk – that they perceived as dovish.

 "When arch-hawk Holzmann of the Austrian central bank is mindful that too strong tightening would not just lead to stagnation but to a recession, then markets should take note," ING analysts said in a note to clients.

-Citi analysts said that Holzmann's statement supports the "view that the ECB will slow its rate hikes especially after passing the 2% policy rate mark in December".
+Citi analysts said Holzmann's statement supported the "view that the ECB will slow its rate hikes especially after passing the 2% policy rate mark in December".

-Yields on short-dated U.S TreasuriesUS2YT=RR were flat in early London trade on Thursday, while the inversion in key parts of the yield curve deepened following strong retail sales data on Wednesday.
+Yields on short-dated U.S TreasuriesUS2YT=RR were flat in London trade, while the inversion in key parts of the yield curve deepened following strong U.S. retail sales data late on Wednesday.

 Germany's 10-year government bond yield DE10YT=RR briefly hit its lowest since Oct.
 5 at 1.95%.

-By 0900 GMT it was down 1.5 basis points (bps) at 1.99%, still above an intraday low hit on Thursday last week at 1.963% when U.S. inflation data triggered hopes that the Federal Reserve might slow down its tightening path.
+By 1141 GMT, it was down 1.5 basis points (bps) at 1.99%, still above an intraday low hit on Thursday last week at 1.963% when U.S. inflation data triggered speculation the Federal Reserve might slow its tightening pace.

-The German 2-year yield DE2YT=RR, which are the most sensitive to changes in policy rates, was still around 20 bps above the levels seen after U.S. inflation data.
-It was down 3.5 bps at 2.1%.
+The German 2-year yield DE2YT=RR, which is the most sensitive to changes in policy rates, was still around 20 bps above the levels seen after U.S. inflation data.

 A curve inversion suggests interest rates will be lower in the future.
 Market participants said it could be a precursor of a recession or a signal that central banks will win their battle against inflation soon and will be able to ease monetary policy and let the economy grow.

-Investors will closely watch British finance minister Jeremy Hunt's medium-term fiscal statement and new economic forecasts.
+British finance minister Jeremy Hunt started his medium-term fiscal statement to Parliament.

-Hunt will bury Britain's failed "Trussonomics" experiment by cutting spending and raising taxes, which he and Prime Minister Rishi Sunak say are needed to restore investor confidence.
+Britain's economy is forecast to shrink next year, Hunt said as he began outlining how he and Prime Minister Rishi Sunak will raise taxes and cut spending to repair the public finances.

 ((stefano.rebaudo@thomsonreuters.com;))